-Set against this stunning backdrop are St Lucia’s many and varied beaches.
+Set against this stunning backdrop are Saint Lucia’s many and varied beaches.
 Each has its own individual appeal, but all offer the same laid-back Caribbean vibe.
 In some areas, you’ll find black sand which was formed when volcanic rocks mixed with light-colored coral sand.
 However, many are interspersed with white sand adding to their exotic allure.

 Reduit Beach is located in the Rodney Bay area close to a large yachting marina, so you can easily hire a boat and head out for a day of sailing and exploring.
 Some areas of the beach are shaded by lush island greenery, so you can take refuge from the hot midday sun if you wish.

 A good variety of restaurants and bars are located along Reduit Beach.
 There are both casual and fine dining restaurants, as well as laid-back beach bars and more upmarket places for a drink.
-What’s more, Rodney Bay is just a short walk away and is home to restaurants, cafes, a shopping mall, nightclubs and a casino.See our Saint Lucia villas
+What’s more, Rodney Bay is just a short walk away and is home to restaurants, cafes, a shopping mall, nightclubs, and a casino.See our Saint Lucia villas

-Marigot Bay lies equidistant from the spectacular scenery of the Soufriere region to the south with Piton mountains (a World Heritage site), a drive-in volcano and hot springs.
-The more touristy Rodney Bay area is to the north and has big hotels, restaurants, a casino, nightlife and great duty-free shopping.
+Marigot Bay lies equidistant from the spectacular scenery of the Soufriere region to the south with Piton mountains (a World Heritage site), a drive-in volcano, and hot springs.
+The more touristy Rodney Bay area is to the north and has big hotels, restaurants, a casino, nightlife, and great duty-free shopping.
 Either can be reached in a 45-minute to 1-hour drive, or less by water taxi.See our Marigot Bay villas

 Located next to a lush rainforest, this striking white-sand beach is the perfect place to relax and unwind.
-It offers dramatic views of the soaring Pitons mountains, and is gently lapped by the warm Caribbean Sea.
-Here you can relax and appreciate the beauty of the island, whether you want to splash in the shallows, snorkel off the beach or scuba-dive past tropical fish and colorful coral reefs.
+It offers dramatic views of the soaring Pitons mountains and is gently lapped by the warm Caribbean Sea.
+Here you can relax and appreciate the beauty of the island, whether you want to splash in the shallows, snorkel off the beach, or scuba-dive past tropical fish and colorful coral reefs.

-The beach is in the region of Soufriere in the south of St Lucia, and is actually nestled between Petit Piton and Gros Piton.
-Part of the National Marine Park, it’s surrounded by more than 100 acres of lush tropical gardens brimming with mango, coconut and papaya trees.
+The beach is in the region of Soufriere in the south of St Lucia and is actually nestled between Petit Piton and Gros Piton.
+Part of the National Marine Park, it’s surrounded by more than 100 acres of lush tropical gardens brimming with mango, coconut, and papaya trees.

-It should be no surprise to discover the abundance of hot springs and mineral baths nearby, especially considering Soufriere is French for ‘sulphur’.
+It should be no surprise to discover the abundance of hot springs and mineral baths nearby, especially considering Soufriere is French for ‘sulfur’.
 Other great places to visit nearby include the Diamond Botanical Gardens and the bike trails that wind through the splendid Anse Mamin Sugar Plantation.See our Saint Lucia villas

 Having the airport nearby doesn’t spoil the beach at all.
 The golden shores of Vigie Beach slope gently into the clear waters of the Caribbean and the beach is well sheltered providing relief from noise and unruly trade winds.

 Those searching for a somewhat serene, but sometimes social beach on St. Lucia should head to Vigie Beach.
 Situated on the island’s northern tip, it’s ever so slightly removed from the heart of it all, but also not completely undisturbed.
-Being close to Castries puts you in an ideal location for shopping, dining and other activities when your day at the beach has come to end.
+Being close to Castries puts you in an ideal location for shopping, dining, and other activities when your day at the beach has come to end.